kogarashisan/PerfTests/README.md

 cause they affect each other.
 - benchmark shows deviation from normal result.
 If this number is too high, like "+/- 27.98%" - this may also be a sign, that the test is wrong.

-Notes:
-- although the "Native" example from this test suite has high deviation in Chrome, it's considered right by the author.
-- these tests construct a pair of objects before each loop with method calls.
-This introduces a small error into the test results (less than 1%), which can be neglected.

 <i>I do not claim absolute correctness of these tests, they are just more relevant than most of others.</i>